Auto-Scaling EC2 Instances for WMS Endpoints: Incident Response & State Recovery

 }

-For teams leveraging Pulumi, the equivalent TypeScript implementation enforces identical operational constraints while maintaining stack-level type safety and seamless integration with Compute Node Orchestration workflows.
+For teams running Pulumi, the equivalent stack enforces identical constraints with stack-level type safety and integrates with the same Compute Node Orchestration workflow:

 const wmsTargetGroup = new aws.lb.TargetGroup("wms-tg", {